Jens-Olaf-Mueller/PWA-Material-Calculator-V1.3/Readme.md

   * V1.3.1
     - style anhancements
     - fixed a bug in the calculator
+  * V1.3.1
+    - added a slider to change tile-package sizes in the result window
+    - continued completing documentation
+    - some minor bugfixes and slight changes in the calculator
+    - refractoring

 ## ToDo
-  - implementation of desktop and tablet support
+  - better implementation of desktop and tablet support
-  - displaying a slider to change tile-package sizes in the result window
-  - adding a "flat" style for the calculator

 ## Screenshots